What is Quiet and Not Eating?

 Prevention of Quiet and Not Eating

-Anytime you adopt and care for a dog; you should vaccinate him as well.
+Any time you purchase or adopt a dog; you should vaccinate him as well.
 Many viral diseases can be prevented through vaccinations but not exposing your dog to cramped living or boarding situations is also essential in preventing diseases caused by any infectious agent.

 As your dog ages, you want to help him maintain a healthy weight and balanced lifestyle.
 Sometimes, you cannot prevent diabetes from developing, but through a regular, healthy diet and moderate, consistent exercise, you can help push back the early onset of diabetes and manage early signs.
 Additionally, spaying females at early ages can help reduce the chances of developing diabetes later in life as unspayed females are twice as likely as male dogs to develop diabetes.

-Like diabetes, some diseases are not preventable.
-Even if your dog is not predisposed to Addison’s disease, you want to keep all medications out of reach of your dog.
-However, certain medications such as Mitotane of Trilostane, which is used to treat Cushing’s disease, can trigger an Addisonian crisis.
-In most cases, you will not know your dog has Addison’s disease until a crisis occurs, but your veterinarian can perform testing if you or he believes your dog is at risk.
+Certain medications such as Mitotane of Trilostane, which is used to treat Cushing’s disease, can trigger an Addisonian crisis.
+Signs of Addison's can be vague at first, so always request a check up if your dog is not right.
+In some cases, you will not know your dog has Addison’s disease until a crisis occurs, but your veterinarian can perform testing if you or he believes your dog is at risk.

 Cost of Quiet and Not Eating

 Treating a loss of appetite and quiet behaviors will depend on the underlying medical condition.
-For example, it can cost around $3,000 to treat your dog if he is not eating due to advancing diabetes.
-If an infectious disease is diagnosed, can cost between $1,000 and $5,500, depending on the type of infection with bacterial infections costing less than viral on average.
+For example, it can cost around $3,000 to treat your dog if he is not eating due to advancied diabetes and ketoacidosis.
+If an infectious disease is diagnosed, treatment can cost between $1,000 and $5,500, depending on the type of infection.